LostAngles-/lostangles-.github.io/_posts/random/2014-09-11-command-line-interface.markdown

 (I have a couple of extra directories, so dont worry if yours doesnt match exactly)

-The `ls` command has some _variables/switches_	which changes the way the content is displayed:
+The `ls` command has some _options_	which changes the way the content is displayed:

 	pi@rpi-two ~ $ ls -l
 	total 44